Skip to content

 At Cook Vision Therapy Center, the same therapy program that helped hundreds of pilots to better eyesight is still available for anyone who can’t live with glasses and can’t live without them.

-Imagine for a moment that your are taking aerial photographs from eighty thousand feet.
+Imagine for a moment that you are taking aerial photographs from eighty thousand feet.
 If that film were developed, the photographs might be nearly impossible to interpret.
-But, if you ran your data through a computer, unrecognizable shades of color might suddenly become distinct landmarks and objects.
+But if you ran your data through a computer, unrecognizable shades of color might suddenly become distinct landmarks and objects.

 Check Out Our Resources